 NEXT UP ON this.

 There’s no doubt that pets provide us with a range of mental and physical benefits.
-It’s hard not to smile when your dog greets you at the door enthusiastically wagging its tail or your cat weaves in and out of your legs, clearly pleased to see you.
+It’s hard not to smile when your dog bounds up to you, enthusiastically wagging its tail.
+Or when your cat weaves in and out of your legs, clearly pleased to have you around.

 There’s also growing evidence to back up the anecdotal benefits, showing that pets not only offer companionship and comfort, but can also help with anxiety, depression and loneliness.

-Deakin lecturer Dr Tony Chalkley doesn’t need scientific evidence to understand the impact dogs can have on humans – he sees it up-close each week when he and therapy dog Squirt hit the classroom.
+Deakin lecturer Dr Tony Chalkley doesn’t need scientific evidence to understand the impact dogs can have on humans – he sees it up-close thanks to the work he does with therapy dog, Squirt.

 Dr Chalkley and Squirt are volunteers with Delta Society Australia, a not-for-profit organisation that provides therapy dog visits to more than 850 facilities nationally each year – from hospitals to aged care, mental health facilities and prisons.

 There is plenty of anecdotal evidence to suggest that therapy dogs provide comfort to children and elderly people.

 But pets in general seem to provide countless mental and physical health benefits for people of all ages, says Associate Professor Gery Karantzas, of Deakin’s School of Psychology.

 He says pets can be particularly beneficial for people lacking strong emotional or physical ties.